Nursing Home Social Worker

 Possessing the skills needed to excel in your job role is a great start—but how have you used them to create results in the past?
 Recruiters want to know!
 When you show examples of the good you’ve already done for patients in your facility, you show how beneficial you’ll be in your next workplace.

 Just like your skills, every bullet point in your experience list should be unique to the job role and highly specific.
-You want to show why you belong in nursing home social work!
+You want to show why you want this job and belong in nursing home social work!

 And don’t forget to measure your impact with quantifiable data.
 Recruiters want to see the numbers that prove you aren’t all talk!
 Share information like patient satisfaction percentages and positive ratings to boost your credibility and intrigue.